American Institute in Taiwan, Taipei - TAI

 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the American Institute in Taiwan can perform this exam.
 It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview appointment at the American Institute in Taiwan.
 Medical examination results from other physicians will not be accepted.

 Schedule and attend a medical examination with one of the AIT-designated physicians about 3-4 weeks before your visa interview.
-Hospitals in Taiwan typically require two weeks to process the medical examination.
-If your medical examination will not be complete by the date of your interview, please contact us to reschedule your appointment, as AIT will not process your visa application without a completed medical examination.
+Hospitals in Taiwan typically require 2-3 weeks after the appointment date to finalize the results.
+If your medical results will not be complete by the date of your interview, please come for your interview as scheduled with your medical exam receipt from the hospital.

 Approved Physicians: